 (3) Select Add rule, Custom TPC, port

-27017, and then select the security group that begins with
+27017, and then select the security group that contains

 Your Inbound rules screen should look like the screenshot below with two rules, one allowing AWS Cloud9 access that was created earlier, and the new one permitting inbound access from Amazon DocumentDB to itself which will be used by a AWS Secrets Manager Lambda auto rotation function.
 Select Save Rules.